Healthy Homes Assessment Aotea

 Aotea Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory in all Aotea and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement throughout Aotea and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate compliance with all Healthy Homes Standards that apply or will apply during the tenure of your rental home.
+• Property managers and landlords must keep records of their conformance with each Healthy Homes Standards that apply or will be applicable to your rental home.

-• Property managers and private landlords have to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers have to make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in lease.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

 Starting 1 July 2023